freenas/freenas-docs/userguide/snippets/alertevents.rst

 Informational messages have a green :guilabel:`OK`, warning messages flash yellow, and messages requiring attention are listed as a red :guilabel:`CRITICAL`.
 CRITICAL messages are also emailed to the root user account.
-If you are aware of a critical condition but wish to remove the flashing alert until it can be dealt with, uncheck the box next to that message.
+To remove the flashing alert for a message, deselect the option next to it.

 Behind the scenes, an alert daemon checks for various alert conditions, such as volume and disk status, and writes the current